Appeals Process

 NOTE: If you do not attend or respond, the hearing will proceed without you and your rights and obligations will be determined in your absence.

 You must bring all documents you intend to rely upon to the hearing.
 The Director will only have the documents you filed with the appeal.
-Everything else, including legal decisions which you expect to use in support of your argument, must be produced at the hearing.
+Everything else, including legal decisions that you expect to use in support of your argument, must be produced at the hearing.
 You will need four copies of each document: two for the Director, one for the Inspector and one for yourself.

 You must also arrange to have any witnesses you intend to call on to give oral testimony present at the hearing.
-If you are not sure that a witness will attend, you may request a summons from the Director ordering his/her attendance and ordering him or her to bring any documents which are relevant to the appeal.
+If you are not sure that a witness will attend, you may request a summons from the Director ordering his/her attendance and ordering him or her to bring any documents that are relevant to the appeal.
 It is your responsibility to serve the summons before the hearing commences and to ensure that it is served correctly.
 It must be served in person and be accompanied by the required payment for attendance.

 The Director will decide the case based only on evidence presented at the hearing.
 You cannot provide additional information after the hearing is completed unless you are requested to do so by the Director.
 You may not communicate privately with the Director about the case before, during or after the hearing.